 Broadband, and telephony (not the minute fee) by Bahnhof is included in your fee to the housing association.
-You do however need to contact our IT provider Bahnhof and order the needed equipment before you can use the internet service or telephony.
+You do however need to contact Bahnhof and order the needed equipment before you can use the internet service or telephony.
 A basic assortment of TV channels is also provided by Tele2.

 The association is run by a board of members, consisting of a number of people living in the building and elected at a yearly meeting which all tenants are invited to during the late autumn.
 The yearly meeting also votes on other matters of importance for the buildings, property and association.